 In the Østerdalen valley you have excellent opportunities for fishing adventures in the rivers Renaelva and Glomma.
 Be aware that you may encounter Storelgen – the world’s largest elk sculpture, over ten metres tall.
 You are now also at the edge of the vast mountain area Rondane, a perfect starting point for mountain explorations.

 Where historic sites turn into modern landmarks

 In the city of Hamar, the ruins of a medieval church at Domkirkeodden is one of the main must-sees.
 Covered by a protective steel and glass structure reminicent of a cathedral, the ruins make up a mighty landmark on the bank of lake Mjøsa.

 Above the city of Kongsvinger you'll find Kongsvinger fortress, which has kept the Swedes out of Norway since its completion in 1682.
 Right on the fortress grounds lays Festningen Hotel & Resort, with a great view of the city.
 Right below the fortress you find Kongsvinger's old town, characterized by venerable wooden houses and unique shops and eateries.

 A cradle of crafts - and of Edvard Munch

-The glassworks at Magnor in South Hedmark date back to 1896.
+The glassworks at Magnor is located in Eidskog close to the Swedish border.
+The glass work employs well-known Norwegian designers to create one-of-a-kind designs for their products.
 Stop and watch the glass blowers create hand-blown art, with designs and products that have been perfected through generations.
 Don't miss out on the bargains at the factory outlet!